 G&A expenses consist primarily of salaries and related benefits, including share-based compensation related to our executive, finance, business development and support functions.
 Other G&A expenses include insurance, rent and utilities, travel expenses and professional fees for auditing, tax and legal services.
-We expect that G&A expenses will increase in the future as we expand our operating activities.
-In addition, G&A expenses are expected to reflect increased costs associated with our listing on The Nasdaq Capital Market and U.S. public reporting company status, which commenced in December 2018.
+We expect our G&A expenses will increase in the future as we expand our operating activities.
+In addition, our G&A expenses have increased in 2019 compared to comparable periods in 2018 due to increased costs associated with our listing on The Nasdaq Capital Market and U.S. public reporting company status, which commenced in December 2018.